 There are many ways to generate funds for your organisation, cause or charity.
-While there is some mystery to how it all works, in fact there are tried and tested methods which you can apply which are guaranteed to improve your results.
+While some believe fundraising is a mysterious art, in fact there are tried and tested methods which you can apply which are guaranteed to improve your results.

 If you’d like to find out more about what could work for your organisation, contact me and I’ll be happy to chat with you about what will bring you greater success than you are currently achieving.